How to expand your e-commerce business into Poland?

 Within Poland, the logistics infrastructure is well-developed, with numerous local courier services and fulfillment centers offering fast delivery options across the country.
 Major cities benefit from advanced logistics networks, allowing for next-day or even same-day deliveries, while rural areas are increasingly being serviced by expanding distribution networks.

-However, cross-border logistics present unique challenges.
-The cross-border e-commerce rate in Poland saw a small decline in 2023, with 30 percent of internet users purchasing from foreign e-stores.
+However, cross-border logistics presents unique challenges.
+The cross-border e-commerce rate in Poland indicates that 36% of internet users purchase from foreign e-stores.
 This decrease reflects a shift in consumer preference toward domestic platforms, partly due to concerns over longer shipping times, potential customs duties, and less favorable return policies.
 For businesses looking to tap into the Polish market, focusing on efficient domestic logistics while also improving cross-border delivery experiences can be a key differentiator in winning over Polish consumers.

 Polish consumers have high expectations for prompt and dependable shipping services.
 Offering a variety of delivery options, including both express and standard shipping, is key to boosting customer satisfaction.
 Providing clear tracking information and a straightforward return process is equally important to meet consumer demands.